bnossum/midgetv/doc/generalinfo.md

 ### Future plans, in order of priority
  - Consolidate.
 Increase coverage on module tests in directory [tst](work/tst).
- - Production of a monolithic source file to ease integration of `midgetv` into projects.
  - There is more to compliance than passing the compliance tests.
 More work to ensure compliance with RV32I (version 2.1), with standard extensions M, C, Zicsr and Zifence (all version 2.0).